The 20 Most Beautiful Dog Breeds (With Pictures): A Complete Guide

 Maltese are tiny dogs.
 They weigh less than seven pounds and have very long coats.
 Because of their long, silky coats, they are often considered to have an aristocratic bearing.
 However, they are adaptable and hardy pets.
 They do well in the country and the city.

-They are fearless and many excellent watchdogs.
+They are fearless and make excellent watchdogs.
 They are little athletes who need a bit of exercise, but they are relatively small.
 Because of this, they don’t necessarily need super long walks.

 8. Afghan Hound